preciofishbone/OmniaDocsG2/using-communities/settings/index.rst

 Prerequisite
 *************
-The only prerequisite is that a Provsioning template for Communites must have been created, see: `Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`
+The only prerequisite is that a Provisioning template for Communites must have been created, see: `Provisioning templates </admin-settings/business-group-settings/provisioning-templates/index>`

 Creating a Community
 **********************